anquavious/Professional-README-Generator/README.md

-# READMe
+# ReadMe
   ## Description
-  Description entails the projects motivation, why the project was done, and what problem the project solves.
+  The description is the motivation behind the project.
+Why did you build the project?
+What problem does it solve?

   ## Table of Contents (Optional)